ToshioCP/Gtk4-tutorial/src/sec12.src.md

 - "change-file" signal.
 This signal is emitted when `tv->file` is changed.
 - "open-response" signal.
-`tfe_text_view_open` function is not able to return the status because it uses GtkFileChooserDialog.
+The function `tfe_text_view_open` doesn't return the status because it can't get the status from the file chooser dialog.
+(Instead, the call back function gets the status.)
 This signal is emitted instead of the return value of the function.

 A static variable or array is used to store signal ID.